 Luisa was invited to the

-Foreign and Commonwealth Office for her dedication to the project.
-She made a passionate speech, where she brought people to tears with her homage to the farmers, exclaiming
+Foreign and Commonwealth Office for her dedication to the project, where she conducted a heartfelt speech paying homage to the farmers.

 Carmen Magali Eraso Adarme is one of the

 farmers providing Luisa with delicious Colombian beans.
 In May 2019, Luisa was welcomed to

 partnership and learn more about each other’s lives as women working in the vast world

 it is becoming more common for women to

 be working in this field.
 However, Carmen described how “women still find challenges constantly”, due to farming “typically being seen